“Look to God and Live”

 my children would even get tired of pizza day after day.
 Although,

-I did know a man on my mission that insisted on brown beans with every
+I did know a man once that insisted on brown beans with every

 WHAT SINS WERE THE ISRAELITES GUILTY OF WHEN THEY TIRED OF MANNA AND DESIRED